saalfeldlab/ntakt/README.md

 |          DoubleType |          DoubleType |          DoubleType |          DoubleType |          DoubleType |          DoubleType |          DoubleType |          DoubleType |          DoubleType |          DoubleType |          DoubleType |

+#### Data Structure Specific Extensions
 *TBD*
-*TBD* show all combinations of input and output types

-#### Indexed Access Operators
+##### Indexed Access Operators
 *TBD*

 ### Caveats
  - Kotlin extension functions are just syntactic sugar for static Java methods.
 Interface methods take precedence, if they exist.
 As a result, imklib code may fail to compile or, even worse, change behavior silently when interface methods are added upstream.
  - Some of the added convenience functions are inefficient, which is not obvious without understanding the ImgLib2 design.
+ - It is not always obvious (and not currently documented) which (extension) functions genearate views and which allocate data

 ## Installation